FBI arrests 5 from New Mexico compound on firearms charges

 - McCain's choices for days of tributes deliver a symbolic final rebuke to Trump

+“Going to a grand jury allows us to get that information and vet it and not be under the 10-day window, which is quite burdensome,” Gallegos said, describing a state rules of due process for jailed defendants that require a quick showing of probable cause that a crime was committed.

+All five people arrested by the FBI will remain in custody pending a Tuesday hearing in federal court.

 The U.S. Attorney’s Office in Albuquerque said compound resident Jany Leveille has been charged with being an alien unlawfully in possession of firearms and ammunition.
-She is a Haitian national.

 The other four members are charged with conspiring with Leveille.